loyjoy/academy/live/live.md

 <b>Jump to experience</b>
 <br>Redirect a customer to any experience you already created in your tenant. </br>
 <b>Jump to sub process</b>
-<br>With this handy tool, you can redirect the customer to another step of the experience. </br>
+<br>Redirect the customer to another point of the experience.
+Useful to show how certain modules work.</br>

-<br>Example:</br>
+<br>**Example: Jump to NPS experience**</br>
-<br>Let's say a customer wants to see the NPS module in real-time.
-Just redirect them to any NPS experience you already created in your tenant. </br>
+Let's say a customer wants to see the NPS module in real-time.
+Just redirect them to any NPS experience you already created in your tenant.
+As soon as you've clicked on Jump to experience and chosen the relevant experience, the Live chat ends and the customer gets routed to the chosen experience.
 ![Jump 4](jump_to_experience_4.png "Jump 4")

 ![Show animation](animation.png "Show animation")
 <b>Send animation</b>
 <br>You can select from our list of animations and send them directly via the Live chat. </br>

 ![Send animation](send_animation.png "Send animation")